Picture-Perfect: A Festive New England Fall Road Trip Itinerary

 Day 4: Lincoln, NH

-Grab a coffee and breakfast at Dunkin Donuts on your way out of town, then take the route to Lincoln that runs through Conway, NH.
-This way, you’ll drive one of the most scenic drives in New Hampshire, The Kancamagus Highway, on your way.
+Grab a coffee and breakfast at Dunkin Donuts on your way out of town (do as the locals do!), then take the route to Lincoln that runs through Conway, NH.
+This way, you can drive The Kancamagus Highway on your way.

+With no gas stations or businesses along the highway, it’s best to fuel up before heading out and take your time enjoying the scenic pull-offs.
 Consider a stop at Cheese Louise in Conway for delicious grilled cheese sandwiches for lunch.

-(2) If you make it to Lincoln before sunset, check out Artists Bluff.
+If you make it to Lincoln before sunset, check out Artists Bluff.
 This short trail is one of the most popular hikes in New Hampshire, particularly in the fall.

 And while it is a gorgeous trail, the best thing about this hike is its length and effort-to-view ratio.
 The Artists Bluff Trail is quick, relatively easy, and packs a BIG view during the fall when the leaves are changing color.